Emirates slams Heathrow Airport's order to cut flights

 9 of9

-LONDON (AP) — Mideast carrier Emirates on Thursday rejected a demand by London's Heathrow Airport for airlines to cut summer flights in a bid to ease travel disruptions, calling it an “entirely unreasonable and unacceptable” move that shows “blatant disregard for customers.”
+LONDON (AP) — Mideast carrier Emirates on Thursday rejected a demand by London's Heathrow Airport for airlines to cut the number of passengers on summer flights in a bid to ease travel disruptions, calling it an “entirely unreasonable and unacceptable” move that shows “blatant disregard for customers.”

-In a blistering statement, the airline lashed into Heathrow's management, accusing it of “incompetence” for not being ready to deal with the “super peak period” for travel.
+In a blistering statement, the airline accused Heathrow's management of “incompetence” for not being ready to deal with the “super peak period” for travel.
+The airport says it's been seeking help from airlines on solutions for months.